Site-Based PSH Case Manager (Vine)

 - Ability to provide services with empathy and with consideration of how trauma impacts the mental, physical, and psychological responses of clients.

-- Ability to de-escalates crises and prevent reoccurrence.
+- Ability to de-escalate crises and prevent reoccurrence.

 - Working knowledge of DC area community resources to address client needs.

-- Knowledge of substance abuse/recovery, family systems, and mental health care.
+- Knowledge of substance abuse/recovery, and mental health care.

 - Excellent interpersonal skills.